Review · Men's Health

 1 source attached

-What Gorilla Flow is, in plain terms
+What Gorilla Flow is, in one sentence.

 What you actually get